ciaranodonnell/ciaranodonnell.github.io/_posts/2021-07-30-receiving-from-azure-servicebus.markdown

 Once you have registered your event handlers you need to call ```StartProcessingAsync``` on the processor.
 This is what actually connects it to the endpoint and starts receiving messages.

+When you want to disconnect your processor from Service Bus, there is a matching ```StopProcessingAsync```
 ## More Information

 I've been creating a series of videos on building message driven systems and Azure Service Bus.
 Check it out here: